stephen-l-jones/stephen-l-jones.github.io/static/markdown/how-to-make-rigorous-strategic-decisions.md

 Both Alaska and United were upstaged by Allegiant Air, a small ultra-low-cost carrier which had greater profitability and profit growth.
 It is important to note that Allegiant did not earn greater profits than Alaska and United — both earned much more than Allegiant during this period — but Allegiant’s profitability, which factors in Allegiant’s much smaller capital base, was greater.

 These types of performance comparisons give leaders feedback on their strategies.
-Southwest’s performance indicates its strategies were working during this period while United’s performance suggests its were not.
+Southwest’s performance indicates its strategies were working during this period while United’s performance suggests its strategies were not.

 ## Crafting good strategy
 Smart strategists follow a rigorous process to make good decisions in the face of ambiguity.
 First, strategists articulate the strategic question in a clear, succinct way.
 Second, they generate potential solutions, or alternatives, to the strategic question.
 Third, they identify metrics that will help them eventually choose between the alternatives.
 Fourth, they gather and synthesize data to estimate the metrics.
 Fifth, they use the analysis to evaluate and choose an alternative.
 Sixth, they convince leaders to back their strategic recommendation.
 Each step is detailed below.